Careers@SRO - frequently asked questions

 - Evidence of current residential address:

-- Rates or utility notice, finance statement, tax assessment notice, insurance papers.
+- Rates or utility notice, financial statement, tax assessment notice, insurance papers.

 - For higher security level roles, e.g. policy roles:

-- original tertiary qualification/s named in your application document, current resume for us to do a five-year background check.
+- original tertiary qualification/s named in your application document and current resume so we can do a five-year background check.

 - Agree to undergo a national police check.